susam/gitpr/README.md

 removing, moving, and renaming files with the `git rm` and `git mv` commands before amending the last commit.

-If no files need to be changed but only the commit message needs to be updated, run only the command to amend a commit.
+To update only the commit message without changing files, run only `git commit --amend`.

 ### Rebase Commits